 - Try to roll as you fall, which prevents your arms from absorbing all the force.

-- Try to relax, rather than remaining stiff, when falling.
+- Try to relax, rather than remaining stiff when falling.

-When riding a skateboard, children should obey all traffic rules.
 Other safety precautions to take when skateboarding include the following:

 - Only allow one person per skateboard.

 - Do not hang onto bicycles, cars, or other vehicles while skateboarding.